MamonAburawi/Quizle-App/README.md

 ## 🛠️ Tech Stack & Dependencies

-*(This is a template section.
-Please fill it in with your project's technologies.)*

 * **Framework:** [Kotlin, JetPack Compose, Ktor, Koin, Coil, Room]
 * **Authentication:** [JWT]
 * **UI Libraries:** [Material Design, Custom Components]